amrha/summer-project/README.md

 if you want to open the platform :

-. downlowd the files
+. download the files

-. downlowd the images from the link in the file summer-poject/static/base/files.txt
+. download the images from the link in the file summer-poject/static/base/files.txt

 . put the 20121 images in folder summer-poject/static/base